 The copyright law also covers materials acquired by the library.
 There are usually certain agreements in place that regulate how this material may be used, such agreements can, for example, be the licenses for electronic resources that a library has.
 As a university employee, you are covered by the framework of Lund University’s agreement with Bonus Copyright Access: The Higher Education Institutions (HEI) Agreement.
 According to the agreement, teachers and students may, to a certain degree, copy and share copyright protected material, analogue or digital, that have been made public.
-The details of this agreement can be found here.

 If you have any questions regarding copyright, you are welcome to contact us: forskningsstodhtbibl.luse